-- Appointment of government officials to provide advice or assistance to ships (flying their flag or entering their waters) and to whom those ships report security concerns; - Designation of the competent authority to receive SSAS messages; - Appointment of a recipient of maritime security-related communications from other Contracting Governments; - Implementation, update and revision of any relevant legislation and policies adopted.
-The following are examples of decisions in this respect, that have an impact on the national requirements for maritime security: - The extent of application of SOLAS XI-2 and the relevant sections of Part A of the ISPS Code to those port facilities within the Member State's territory which, although used primarily by ships not engaged on international voyages, are required, occasionally, to serve ships arriving from or departing on an international voyage; - Types of criteria may be established by the Member State at the national level to identify the port facilities to be considered as occasional in the context of the ISPS Code, for example setting a maximum number of calls per year or a pick of seasonal activity, or identifying particular features or types of vessels or activity (e.g. only used as a disengagement pier, no loading/unloading facilities, waiting berth, etc.); ESAs may often be appropriate for such port facilities; - Conclusion of Alternative Security Agreements (ASA) with other SOLAS Contracting Governments covering short international voyages on fixed routes between port facilities located within their territories; - Allowing ships entitled to fly its flag to implement other security measures equivalent to those prescribed in SOLAS XI-2 or Part A of the ISPS Code;

-- Allowing port facilities, other than those covered by an ASA, to implement security arrangements equivalent to those prescribed in SOLAS XI-2 or Part A of the ISPS Code; - In relation to control and compliance measures, determination of issues such as: necessary qualifications and training of DAOs, ships intending to enter a port of another contracting government or control of ships in port, - When carrying out monitoring activities, the role of the Administration reflected by extension in the roles of its officers.
-In the case where more than one authority is involved, suitable cooperation is necessary the modalities of which must be clearly established. - The conduct of port security assessments that effectively take into account as a minimum the detailed requirements laid down in Annex I of the Directive1. - The drafting and adoption of port security plans that effectively take into account as a minimum the detailed requirements specified in Annex II of the Directive2.
+- Clarity is established on how competent authorities conduct maritime security-related functions in line with the Regulation and the Directive; - Cooperation is effective between relevant national bodies to assess the risks in ships and port facilities; - The Member State establishes procedures for the implementation, update and revision of any relevant legislation and policies adopted.
+The following are examples of decisions in this respect, that have an impact on the national requirements for maritime security: - The extent of application of SOLAS XI-2 and the relevant sections of Part A of the ISPS Code to those port facilities within the Member State's territory which, although used primarily by ships not engaged on international voyages, are required, occasionally, to serve ships arriving from or departing on an international voyage; - Types of criteria may be established by the Member State at the national level to identify the port facilities to be considered as occasional in the context of the ISPS Code, for example setting a maximum number of calls per year or a pick of seasonal activity, or identifying particular features or types of vessels or activity (e.g. only used as a disengagement pier, no loading/unloading facilities, waiting berth, etc.); ESAs may often be appropriate for such port facilities; - Conclusion of Alternative Security Agreements (ASA) with other SOLAS Contracting Governments covering short international voyages on fixed routes between port facilities located within their territories; - Allowing ships entitled to fly its flag to implement other security measures equivalent to those prescribed in SOLAS XI-2 or Part A of the ISPS Code; - Allowing port facilities, other than those covered by an ASA, to implement security arrangements equivalent to those prescribed in SOLAS XI-2 or Part A of the ISPS Code; - In relation to control and compliance measures, determination of issues such as: necessary qualifications and training of DAOs, ships intending to enter a port of another contracting government or control of ships in port, - When carrying out monitoring activities, the role of the Administration reflected by extension in the roles of its officers.
+In the case where more than one authority is involved, suitable cooperation is necessary the modalities of which must be clearly established.